macbook pro displaying group of people

 You may only need to submit a letter of recommendation to one of the competitive nursing programs.
 If you are required to submit a letter, you should consider professional references.

-Common Courses in BSN Programs
+Common Courses in Online BSN Programs

 ABSN programs require 60 credit hours and 546.5 clinical hours.
 In addition to foundational skills, the coursework teaches complex and specific nursing applications for children and adults.
 A sample of the ABSN online coursework includes: